fhdsl/Overleaf_and_LaTeX_for_Scientific_Articles/docs/03-overleaf.md

 We will use a template for arXiv.

-You can go to this link: https://www.overleaf.com/latex/templates/style-and-template-for-preprints-arxiv-bio-arxiv/pkzcrhzcdxmc to start with the same particular template to create a manuscript for [arXiv](https://arxiv.org/).
+You can go to this [link](https://www.overleaf.com/latex/templates/style-and-template-for-preprints-arxiv-bio-arxiv/pkzcrhzcdxmc){target="_blank"} to start with the same particular template to create a manuscript for [arXiv](https://arxiv.org/).

 Click the "Open as Template" button to get started.